darwin-dcsa/darwin-dcsa.github.io/content/sports-societies.md

   <summary><b>Water Polo</b></summary>

 <!-- NB: insert image -->
-We play waterpolo jointly with Queens, training once a week and playing (winning) college league once a term.
+We play water polo jointly with Queens, training once a week and playing (winning) college league once a term.
 All ability and genders welcome.
 PS: there are no horses involved...
 <br><br>
 </details>